Authored by the expert who managed and guided the team behind the Croatia Property Pack

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Croatia, we always rely on the strongest methodology we can, and we don't throw out numbers at random.
+Whether it's in our blog articles or the market analyses included in our property pack about Croatia, we always rely on the strongest methodology we can ... and we don't throw out numbers at random.

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-| Source name | Why it's authoritative | How we have used it |
+| Source | Why we trust it | How we used it |

 |---|---|---|

-| Gov.hr (Croatian Government) | Official Croatian government portal explaining foreign buyer rules in plain language. | We used it to anchor the "who can buy" rules for EU versus non-EU citizens.
-We also referenced it for the general need for ministerial consent and exempted areas like agricultural land. |
+| Gov.hr - Foreign nationals property purchase | Official Croatian government portal for foreign buyers. | We used it to anchor the rules on who can buy and the EU vs. non-EU distinction.
+We also relied on it for the agricultural land exception. |

-| Ministry of Justice (MPUDT) | The ministry that formally tracks reciprocity status for non-EU buyers. | We used it to confirm that Croatia recognizes reciprocity with the United States.
-We also used it to explain what reciprocity practically means for American buyers. |
+| Ministry of Justice - Reciprocity list | The ministry that tracks reciprocity for non-EU buyers. | We used it to confirm that Croatia recognizes reciprocity with the United States.
+We also used it to explain what that means in practice for Americans. |

-| Gov.hr Real Estate Transfer Tax | Official government explainer for the core buyer tax in Croatia. | We used it to state the 3% transfer tax rule for resale properties.
-We also used it to clearly separate transfer tax from VAT on new builds. |
+| Gov.hr - Real estate transfer tax | Official government explainer for the main buyer tax. | We used it to state the 3% transfer tax rule and when it applies instead of VAT.
+We also used it to separate transfer tax from the new annual property tax. |

-| Croatian Tax Administration (Property Tax) | The tax authority describing the annual property tax currently in force. | We used it to confirm the property tax started January 1, 2025 and the legal annual range of 0.60 to 8 euros per square meter.
-We also explained how municipalities set the exact rate. |
+| Croatian Tax Administration - Property tax | The tax authority describing the current property tax. | We used it to confirm the annual property tax started on January 1, 2025, and the legal range of 0.60 to 8 euros per square meter.
+We also used it for the municipal rate-setting detail. |

-| Croatian Tax Administration (Foreign Person) | Official tax authority guidance for non-citizens on procedures. | We used it to explain that foreigners need an OIB (Croatian personal ID number) for official procedures.
-We kept the documents checklist grounded in official language. |
+| Croatian Tax Administration - Foreign person / OIB | Official tax authority guidance for non-citizens. | We used it to explain the OIB requirement for foreigners buying property.
+We also used it to keep our document checklist grounded in official language. |

-| Croatian National Bank (HNB) | The central bank publishing official market-wide interest rate statistics. | We used it to estimate early 2026 mortgage pricing using the latest official data point of 3.03% average for housing loans in October 2025.
-We added realistic bank spreads for non-residents. |
+| Croatian National Bank - Interest rate statistics (Oct 2025) | The central bank publishing market-wide rate data. | We used it to estimate early 2026 mortgage rates using the latest official datapoint (3.03% average for housing loans).
+We then added a realistic bank spread range for non-residents. |

-| IRS Form 8938 Guidance | The IRS's own guidance on what Americans must report under FATCA. | We used it to explain that foreign real estate itself is generally not a Form 8938 specified foreign financial asset.
-We framed the FATCA and FBAR conversation accurately. |
+| IRS - Form 8938 (FATCA) Q&A | The IRS's own guidance on American reporting obligations. | We used it to explain that foreign real estate itself is generally not a FATCA trigger, but related accounts and entities can be.
+We used it to frame the FATCA and FBAR conversation accurately. |

-| Croatian Bureau of Statistics (DZS) | The national statistics agency publishing official tourism data. | We used it as a hard proxy for American presence, citing that US tourists accounted for 4.2% of foreign nights in April 2025.
-We answered "are Americans buying" without guessing. |
+| Croatian Bureau of Statistics (DZS) - Tourism data | The national statistics agency with official tourism figures. | We used it as a hard proxy for American presence in Croatia (4.2% of foreign tourist nights in April 2025).
+We used it to answer "are lots of Americans coming" with actual data instead of guesses. |

 Get to know the market before buying a property in Croatia